gayathirik7/Greenden-tailwind/README.md

 # Greenden-tailwind
-Greenden WebsiteWelcome to the Greenden website!
-This project is built using HTML, CSS, and Tailwind CSS.
+Welcome to the *Greenden* website!
+This project is built using *HTML, **CSS, and **Tailwind CSS*.
 It is a simple, eco-friendly-themed website showcasing solutions for green living.

+## Features

+- Responsive design using *Tailwind CSS*
+- Clear and eco-friendly theme
-FeaturesResponsive design using Tailwind CSSClear and eco-friendly themeSimple and easy-to-navigate layout Technologies Used
+- Simple and easy-to-navigate layout

+## Technologies Used

-HTML: Structure of the webpageCSS: Custom stylingTailwind
+- *HTML*: Structure of the webpage
+- *CSS*: Custom styling
-CSS: Utility-first CSS framework
+- *Tailwind CSS*: Utility-first CSS framework